New Life for a 2.75 Acre Waterfront Community

 (480) 275-7889; contact[at]norimuster.com

 After having this on the list for several years, the board approved lamps from Lowes home store that fit our tastes and our budget.
 We bought a total of sixty-one fixtures.

 Here's our old hardware, notice all the various styles of lamps that had accumulated over thirty-five years.
-Now all the fixtures match and all the bulbs are high efficiency fluorescent.
+Now all the fixtures match and all the bulbs are fluorescent or LED.
 This has lowered our utility bill.

 Parking Lot Work

 Good news for the community!
 We got beautiful new parking lots!

 Renovation of Pool Deck

 The pool deck had never been coated since it was built.
 We used Olympic Rescue It!
 Wood and Concrete Resurfacer to erase thirty-eight years of wear.

 Clubhouse Door Repairs